Marisa Mazria Katz

 Journalist, Producer, Editor

 I’m a journalist focused on art and politics.
-I report on stories around the world and support artists in publishing award-winning stories in The New Yorker, BuzzFeed News, and more
+I report on stories around the world and support artists in publishing award-winning stories in The New Yorker, The Atlantic, and more

 Select Press